Tito Jackson (politician): Unsuccessful campaign for council president

 After being re-elected in November 2013, Jackson sought to secure the support of other councilors to choose him as the next council president.
 Also angling for the position was Bill Linehan (a conservative councilor) and Matt O'Malley.
 Both Jackson and O'Malley were considered to be members of the council's liberal wing (which had five returning members, including the two of them).
 An open agreement existed between O'Malley and Jackson that if one of them faltered in their effort to secure support, they would bow out in favor of the other in order to ensure that one of them could receive the votes of all five returning liberal members.
 At the same time, Linehan was regarded to be all-but-certain to receive the votes of the six returning council members (including himself) who were not part of the council's liberal wing.
-This dynamic meant that the council president vote only had two obvious swing-votes, the council's only two newly elected members: Timothy McCarthy and Michelle Wu.
+This dynamic meant that the council president race only had two obvious swing-votes, the council's only two newly elected members: Timothy McCarthy and Michelle Wu.

 O'Malley had appeared close to prevailing for a period of time, having secured pledges of support from all returning liberal members (including Jackson), as well a pledge of support from McCarthy.
 This, however, left him one shy of a majority.
 Despite being aligned with the council's liberal wing, Wu had not joined the rest of that wing in pledging her support to his candidacy.
 O'Malley quickly lost ground after McCarthy withdrew his backing from him and instead gave his support to Linehan.
 This put Linehan in a position to receive the vote of a council majority to make him the next council president.
 Soon after this, Linehan received Wu's backing as well.
 Her backing came despite Linehan's and Wu's ideological differences.
 After O'Malley had failed to cobble together the support of a majority and Linehan had, Jackson attempted again in earnest to secure himself backing, but failed to peel away supporters from Linehan.
-Pressley followed, with Linehan defeating her last-minute candidacy.
-The Council ultimately elected Linehan as its president by a 8-5 vote, with Linehan defeating a last-hour challenge from Ayanna Pressley.
+Ayanna Pressley was the final council progressive to make a bid against Linehan for the presidency, with Linehan defeating her last-minute candidacy 7–5.